 Maximizing output from Image Submission Sites isn’t just about the upload; one must implement tactical methods:

 - Story Showing Through Image Series: Instead of those individual images, it may be better that you submit a related series with a common theme inside.
-Many of the Image Submission websites permit to create galleries or collections, but you’ll be able to take your audience on the journey inside a story, thus increasing the time they spend viewing and strengthening your message.

 - Align with Seasonal and Trending Content: Bulk submit photographs that fall under the major events seasons and holidays or the emerging trending topics.
-Most of these Image Submission Sites are characterized by the timely appearance of their collections, and thus, submission at those times would ensure the added visitations during peak search periods.

 - Cross-platform Optimization: Customizing each submission to reflect the audience and features of various Image Submission website Audience Exposure.
 That of Pinterest might not be appropriately similar with that of Flickr or Imgur, to note much about the users’ expectations and the engagement they hold on these platforms.